Institute of Inorganic Chemistry Slovak Academy of Sciences

 Institute of Inorganic Chemistry Slovak Academy of Sciences (IIC SAS; Ústav anorganickej chémie Slovenskej akadémie vied) belongs to Scientific Section 2, Biological and Chemical Sciences of Slovak Academy of Sciences.

 History

 Institute of Inorganic Chemistry was founded in November 1952 as Commission of Inorganic chemistry by Board of Commissioners.
 Later, on 30 November 1953, the name was changed to Laboratory of Inorganic chemistry.
 The laboratory became a part of Institute of Chemical technology of Organic Compounds on 1 January 1955.
 Independent Institute of Inorganic Chemistry was founded on 1 January 1960 by the decision of the presidium of SAS.
 The institute became member of Scientific Collegium of Chemistry SAS and Scientific Collegium of Organic Chemistry and Biochemistry CSAS from 1 January 1962 until 31 March 1990.
-The institute has become the individual part of Slovak Academy of Sciencies since 1 April 1990.
+The institute has become an independent part of Slovak Academy of Sciencies since 1 April 1990.

-The number of employees has changed considerably: from 7 in 1953, through 36 in 1958, 1965 – 70, 1970 – 100 and in 1980 103 employees worked for the institute.
+The number of employees has grown considerably over the years: from 7 in 1953, through 36 in 1958, 1965 – 70, 1970 – 100 and in 1980 103 employees worked for the institute.
 The number decreased slightly to 95 in 2014.